Engineering Structural Mep interview prep.

 Practical drills

 • Pick a project where you owned the load path (structural) OR the system sizing (MEP) at DD or CD level.
-Walk through the engineering decisions as if you're in front of a sealing principal at the firm: context + governing code + decision + calculation + coordination + outcome + lesson.
+Walk through the engineering decisions as if you're in front of a sealing principal at this firm: context + governing code + decision + calculation + coordination + outcome + lesson.
 Bring the calc sheet or sketch you'd want to show.

 • Your client wants {ambitious program} on a tight project in jurisdiction.
 The structural / MEP / fire-protection scope has a binding constraint - {seismic Site Class F / OSHPD healthcare / high-rise standpipe + fire pump / lab 100% outside air / mission-critical N+1 redundancy / NYC LL97 carbon limit}.
 Walk through how you'd approach the constraint analysis, the coordination across disciplines, and the trade-offs you'd present to the design team + client.